tresh2005/ecommerceapp/README.md

 - Phone: 8826607135
 - FAQ: Visit our website for frequently asked questions and answers.

-Thank you for choosing our ecommerce app!
+"Thank you for choosing [peony's ecommerce app]!
+We're thrilled to have you on board and can’t wait to make your shopping experience smooth, fast, and delightful.
+Happy shopping!"